It takes awhile for a tooth extraction site to heal. Amanda didn't like what she saw two days after having a tooth removed.

 It should look less and less white every day.
 It will take longer than two days to heal.

-Removing a tooth traumatizes the bone and gum tissue near the tooth extraction site so swelling and soreness is very normal and should gradually improve.
+Removing a tooth traumatizes the bone and gum tissue near the tooth extraction site.
+Some swelling and soreness is very normal and should gradually improve.

-If the swelling doesn't improve, you should call your dentist...having it checked is the only way to know for sure that it is healing properly.
+If the swelling doesn't improve or if you have a concern about how it is healing, you should call your dentist...having it checked is the only way to know for sure that it is healing properly.

 Most dentists and oral surgeons advise clients to avoid chewing on the side where the tooth was removed.